Every Consulting Firm Needs a Discovery Service

 - Step 1: Performing an upfront discovery, diagnosis, or audit

-- Step 3: Developing the ultimate project plan
+- Step 3: Develop the ultimate project plan

-- Step 4: Providing implementation guidance (advisory retainer)
+- Step 4: Provide implementation guidance (advisory retainer)

 I will go through each step individually.